Monicaleo/breast-cancer/README.md

-# breast-cancer
+# Breast Cancer Prediction
-Breast Cancer Prediction
+To predict whether a patient has breast cancer or not